bennettoxford/kissh/README.md

 connection afterwards.

-## This project
+## Tests

-We use docker to simulate a system to run on.
+We use docker to simulate a system to run on in test.

 To run all tests: